chamodhk/chamodhk/README.md

 ### Hi there 👋

 I am chamodh nethsara who is a self-taught programmer.
-I write some codes whenenver I have a free time and they give me a lot of fun
+I write some codes whenever I have free time and they give me a lot of fun